arnobg/cloudfront-demo-2/README.md

 Pre-requisites:

 You will need to have your AWS credentials ready.
 Easy option can be to configure AWS CLI on the workstation and run the project.
 Please update the variable named phone_number inside variables.tf to use any verified numbers which you may already setup for your account.
+The above URL is configured to send alerts to my personal number , so any new url requests should be alerted.